Make sure you're on the latest version

 2. Use the checkboxes to select the tracks you want to delete.

-3. Click the Delete Selected button that appears.
+3. Click Delete Selected and confirm.

-From the Map (Track Select)
+From the Map (Track Rectangle / Lasso)

-Delete Sections of Tracks
+Trim Sections of Tracks

 Lock a Track